 The College requires the highest standards of citizenship and moral character in accordance with New Testament Christianity.
-Students who apply for admission to the College should be Christians who are fully aware of the conduct that is befitting Christians.
+Students who attend the College should be Christians who are fully aware of the conduct that is befitting Christians.
 The standards expected of Christians are described in the Student Handbook.
 All students are expected to conduct themselves as Christians at all times and under all circumstances.
+Students who violate the Student Handbook may face disciplinary action by the Council for Student Conduct and Restoration, up to and possibly including suspension or even expulsion.

-Great Lakes Christian College reserves the right to deny an application for admission or readmission if there is reason to believe a student will not adjust to the expected standard of conduct.
-The College further reserves the right to take appropriate disciplinary action in the case of any student who does not meet these expectations.
+In cases of non-academic suspension, Great Lakes Christian College reserves the right to deny readmission if there is reason to believe a student will not adjust to the expected standard of conduct.